East Asian Lang & Lit (LLEA)

 Satisfies the following University Core Requirements: WKHI - Core History

-Enrollment is limited to students with a major in Chinese or Japanese.
+Enrollment is limited to students with a program in Chinese or Japanese.

 Enrollment limited to students in the East Asian Language & Cultures department.